-A smaller alternative would be the JBL Flip series, but when the Charge 5 is so well-priced, it’s worth putting aside the extra cash and going for this beauty instead.
+A smaller alternative would be the JBL Flip series (the JBL Flip 5 is the latest), but when the Charge 5 is so well-priced, it’s worth putting aside the extra cash and going for this beauty instead.

 Pros: Now fully water and dustproof; incredibly well-balanced sound signature; works well with voice assistants.; doubles as a power bank for your other devices; impressive 20-hour battery life.
 Not bad for a $200 Bluetooth speaker.

 The JBL PartyBox 310 is a beastly performer, playing right into the brand’s reputation for producing party-minded speakers, and adding more than a few layers of functions perfect for gatherings both big and small.
 A substantial step-up from the legendary JBL PartyBox 300, the large loudspeaker features a tighter and more impressive fully customisable light show and built-in dual microphones with guitar inputs for some impromptu karaoke.